 As a proactive salesperson, make sure you are taking the necessary steps to build trust with your potential customers.
 One of the most effective ways salespeople can build trust with their prospects is to add value.

-Whether you add value by providing content that is informative and relevant for your prospect or position yourself as an expert in an area of interest for the potential customer you’re working with, by taking the necessary steps to build credibility early on in the sales process you are proactively shaping the prospect’s opinion of you.
-This will help you be better positioned for the sale.
+You can add value in a couple of ways like providing informative and relevant content to your prospect or by positioning yourself as an expert in an area of interest for the potential customer you’re working with.
+Taking the necessary steps to build credibility early on in the sales process allows you to proactively shape the prospect’s opinion of you.
+This will put you in a better position for the sale.

 4. Make data-driven decisions.

-Chances are, you are constantly reviewing sales data with your team.
-Do you and your team then use this data to inform your future sales tactics, or are you merely reporting on data month after month without applying the lessons learned from the information?
+Chances are you are constantly reviewing sales data with your team.
+Do you and your team then use this data to inform your future sales tactics, or are you reporting on data month after month without applying the lessons learned from the information?

 Proactive sellers use relevant data from their CRM to guide how they interact with potential customers.
-For example, if your CRM reports that customers who view your company’s "About" page are more likely to result in a closed-won deal, you can use information from the "About" page in your sales talking points because you have data that strongly suggests this information resonates with potential customers, making them more likely to buy.
+For example, let’s say your CRM reports that customers who view your company’s "About" page are more likely to result in a closed-won deal.
+You can use information from the "About" page in your sales talking points because you have data that strongly suggests this information resonates with potential customers, making them more likely to buy.

-Dig into what information you have about what converts your customers and look for ways to implement relevant tactics in your sales process from the beginning to positively influence the sale.
+Dig into what information you have about what pages on your website generate the most conversions, and look for ways to fold that insight into your sales process.

 5. Ask open-ended questions to understand customer pain points.

-In addition to facilitating conversations with potential customers, to take a proactive approach to selling you must be able to guide the conversation to reach the sale.
-The best way to do this is to ask open-ended questions to better understand your customer.
+In addition to facilitating conversations with potential customers, you must be able to guide the conversation to close the deal.
+The best way to do this is to ask open-ended and layered questions to better understand your customer.

 The ability to ask open-ended questions is an essential aspect of active listening.
 When you ask questions that cannot be easily answered with a "yes" or "no" question, you are giving your potential customer an opportunity to voice their opinions and concerns.
-This information is vital for proactive sellers because you can use this information to determine if the prospect is a good fit.
+This information is vital for proactive sellers because you can use it to determine whether or not the prospect is a good fit.